Pomax/are-we-flying/docs/index.md

     const pair = [lat, long];
     coords.push(pair);

-    // if we have fewer than 2 points, we can't draw a trail yet. const l = coords.length;
+    // If we have fewer than 2 points, we can't draw a trail yet! const l = coords.length;
     if (l < 2) return;

-    // if we have exactly 2 points, we create the trail polyon if (l === 2) {
+    // If we have exactly 2 points, we create the trail polyon if (l === 2) {
       this.line = L.polyline([...coords], {
         className: `flight-trail`,